lucasjoliveau/doc/en/developer/tutorials/getting_started/13_inheritance.md

 ![Inheritance Methods](../../../_images/inheritance_methods1.png)

-In Odoo, the first mechanism is by far the most used.
+In Konvergo ERP, the first mechanism is by far the most used.
 In our case, we want to add a field to an existing model, which means we will use the first mechanism.
 For example: